 After the hand feeding people are free to leave or visit the females in the next paddock.
 Guess what?
 Yeah, we didn’t leave.

-Exactly the same process with the introductions, feeding, photos etc. The females were slightly more skittish and some of them were pregnant and due in the spring.
+Exactly the same process with the introductions, feeding, photos etc. The females were slightly more skittish and some of them were pregnant, due in the spring.
 I feel another visit coming on!

-We spent the best part of an hour and a half up with the herd, learning more from the herders about the area and the history of the centre and how there came to be the UK’s only free roaming reindeer herd here in Scotland.
+We spent the best part of an hour and a half up with the herd, learning more from the herders about the area and the history of the centre.
+Fascinating story of how there came to be the UK’s only free roaming reindeer herd in Scotland.

 I couldn’t have asked for a better day.
 The snow only added to the experience.

 Probably THE best snow fix in the Cairngorms I could have wished for.
-Of course, the whole area is a huge playground for winter sports and activities; skiing, boarding, walking, reindeer visits, Highland Wildlife Park is local too and open.
+Of course, the whole area is a huge playground for winter sports and activities; skiing, boarding, walking, reindeer visits, Highland Wildlife Park is local and open at this time of year too.
 All this and so much more.